MustafaAlsaegh/MustafaAlsaegh/README.md

 	</a>
 </p>

-<p>Aside from my technical background, you will see me playing guitar, sketching portraits, or cooking.
-Outside of work, I've been working as a freelance music producer and have collaborated with different music enthusiasts on their projects. </p>
+<p>Aside from my technical background, you will see me playing soccer, tennis, or cooking. </p>

 <hr/>
 <h3 align="left">Languages and Tools:</h3>